 This is the second blog post in a series of three posts on the history of image stylization algorithms.
-The first post is here, and the final post will be published later this month.
+The first post is here, and the final post is here.

 In this article, I’ll cover patch-based methods for example-based image stylization.
 In science and academic research, many investigations lead to surprising connections.
 Here is one example: All of our modern stylization methods arose from research into the seemingly-different problem of visual texture recognition.
 (There had previously been inspirational work on style-content separation with bilinear models, and our own work on time-series models, but these did not generalize to natural images.)

 The Texture Perception Problem